Leigh Gerdine

-Leigh Gerdine (22 June 1917 - 1 March 2002) was an American musician, composer, educator, civic leader and patron of the arts who was called "the spiritual father of the arts in St. Louis."
+Leigh Gerdine (22 June 1917 - 1 March 2002) was an American musician and educator, He was called "the spiritual father of the arts in St. Louis."
 A Rhodes Scholar, he served as President of Webster University and founded the Opera Theatre of Saint Louis.

 Early life

-Leigh Gerdine was born on June 22, 1917 in Sheyenne, North Dakota.
+Gerdine was born on June 22, 1917, in Sheyenne, North Dakota.
 He began playing the piano around age 8 and later played the saxophone in high school.

 Education

 Gerdine received a Bachelor of Arts degree from the University of North Dakota in 1938.
 He attended Lincoln College, Oxford as a Rhodes Scholar, from which he received a bachelor's degree in music in 1940.
 In 1941, he completed his doctorate at the University of Iowa.
 He was inducted into Phi Beta Kappa, Phi Eta Sigma, and the Blue Key honor societies.

 Gerdine subsequently studied piano in London with Louis Kentner for 2 years.

 Military service

 During World War II, Gerdine served in the U.S. Air Force.
 He enlisted as an aviation cadet but subsequently went into the intelligence service.
 He served as aide to General John K. Cannon and was decorated with the French Croix de Guerre, Bronze Star Medal and German Occupation Medal.